openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 -
 -
  -
    - **If the chosen boon has a duration of "sustain persists"**, you gain advantage 4 on your action roll to  invoke if you are not single-targeting.
 Additionally, one instance of the boon can be sustained each round as a free action, rather than a minor action.
-If the boon is somehow temporarily canceled, in the absence of other rules, you can invoke it again as a free action.
+If the boon is somehow temporarily cancelled, in the absence of other rules, you can invoke it again as a free action.
 If targeted by the _nullify_ bane, this effect can only be canceled by a power level 6 or greater invocation of that bane.
    - **If the boon has a different duration**, you gain advantage 5 on your action roll to invoke if you are not single-targeting.
 - **Special:** In addition to purchasing multiple tiers of this feat, you may take this feat multiple times and select a new boon each time.
 Your tier of this feat is independent for each boon.